 Child Low Self Esteem

-Etymologically, self-esteem refers to how much we love ourselves and must be differentiated from self-concept, which is the image we have of ourselves.
+Etymologically, self-esteem refers to how much we love ourselves and must differentiate from self-concept, which is the image we have of ourselves.

 Self-esteem would be based on the positive that the person sees in themselves.
-The personal security that exists in which that task to be undertaken is going to be carried out successfully.
+The personal security that exists in which that task to undertake is going to carry out successfully.
 Child self-esteem will influence how the child relates to the environment and other children.

 Your Child’s Self Esteem

-Up to about 4 years old (these limits differ among children) the child has not yet developed the inner language.
+Up to about four years old (these limits differ among children) the child has not yet developed the secret language.
 So his representation of himself is based on the information of the environment.
 Also mainly in the messages, he receives from his parents and with these, he ‘builds up’ his self-esteem.

-For this reason, it is very important to control what we say and not to put labels such as “bad”, “vogue”.
+For this reason, it is essential to control what we say and not to put labels such as “bad,” “vogue.”
 It is better to talk about specific actions that are not right and not attribute these global adjectives to the child.

-After 6 years of age, the child is already generating an image of himself and although the internal language already exists, not everything is lost.
+After six years of age, the child is already generating an image of himself, and although the internal language already exists, not everything is lost.
 Much can always be done to improve.
 Because the outside still influences and the child remains receptive to the messages he receives from parents.